(Pocket-lint) - Thinking about your digital legacy after you die is something most people are starting to do, no matter how morbid it sounds.

 To add a legacy contact:

 - Click the drop-down arrow in the top right of Facebook and click Settings.

-- Type in a friend's name and click Add.
+- Type in a friend's name in Choose a friend and click Add.

-Note: To change or remove a legacy contact, follow steps 1 through 2 above, then click Remove.
-From there, you can add a new legacy contact.
+Note: To change or remove a legacy contact, follow steps 1-2 above, then click Remove.
+From there, you can add a new legacy contact if you'd like.